Roy-SR-007/Somjit.web/content/project/external-project 4/index.md

 summary: This is an extension to the package 'gamblers.ruin.gameplay' in CRAN.
 Intention is to develop an interactive Web Application using the 'shiny' library in R and hosting it using `shinyapps.io`.
 The application would provide the user a simulation of the Gambler's Ruin Problem, thereby giving a visual illustration of Random Walks and Markov Chains.
 tags:
 - An Interactive Web Application
-title: Developing an Interactive Web Application using Shiny
+title: Developing an Interactive Web Application using Shiny - Gambler's Ruin Simulator
 ---